Let me ask you a question:

 This is often the cause of ecommerce SEO penalties like Panda and is one of the biggest negative SEO signals a site can have, so I like to take care of duplicate content first.

-Although Screaming Frog is great at finding duplicate content I actually use a second free tool alongside Screaming Frog to make sure I catch everything.
+Although Screaming Frog is great at finding duplicate content I actually use a second free tool alongside Screaming Frog to make sure I go deep and catch everything.

 So first let me show you how to find duplicate content with Screaming Frog.